Catoverflow/WebSearch/README.md

 # WebSearch

 Chinese Report for this experiment is [report.md](./report.md).
 Original news data crawled is ~1.9G, and will not be provided here.
-While you can download the processed data here.
+While you can download the [processed data](https://drive.google.com/file/d/1Snm6uNhU4FYfE4flS0hBDkuIjeR7Q4jO/view?usp=sharing).

 To use this search engine, you need to extract `output.zip` to ./output folder, and just run `bool_search.py` or `semantic_search.py`